carolinebegg/hw1-playground/README.md

 **What locations/rooms does your game have?**

-1. The Wall (starting location)
+1. The Wall - starting location
-2. East Wall
+2. East Wall - enter spring court
 3. West Wall
 4. Approach the Wall Faerie
-5. Bargaining with the Wall Faerie
+5. Bargaining with the Wall Faerie - enter spring court or end game
 6. Forest Bordering The Wall
 7. Edge of the Forest
-8. Forest Clearing
+8. Forest Clearing - iron dagger
-9. Middle of the Forest
+9. Middle of the Forest - magic amulet
-10. Dark Forest
+10. Dark Forest - beast attack
-11. The Mortal Lands
+11. The Mortal Lands - faerie tolken
-12. The Spring Court
+12. The Spring Court - goal location

 **What items does your game have?**